facelessuser/coloraide/docs/src/markdown/temperature.md

 experiments and can be used to calculate a number of things, including the Planckian locus.

 /// tip | CMFs
-It should be noted that there isn't one set set of CMFs.
+It should be noted that there isn't one set of CMFs.
 Over the years there have been multiple attempts to come up with the best CMFs and often done at both 2˚ and 10˚ viewing angles.
 ColorAide only provides CMFS provided by the CIE via `coloraide.cmfs`, the CIE 1931 2 Degree Standard Observer being the default as it is still the common approach even though better CMFs have been provided.

 CMFS                            |